 One week ago today, on September 8, I woke up at 8:30 and thought the sun hadn’t risen yet.
 It was dark as night, but when I looked out the window I was greeted by the unnerving sight of red.
 The sky was red.
 The air out my window was red.
 Everything was red.

-As it turned out, overnight massive wildfires had broken out or started due to a historic windstorm the night before.
-Hurricane-force winds more typical of winter weather came along with unprecedented temperatures and low humidity.
+As it turned out, overnight massive wildfires had broken out due to a historic windstorm the night before.
+Hurricane-force winds more typical of winter weather came along with unprecedented high temperatures and low humidity.
 Everything caught fire.
 Everything.

 That morning when I looked out the window, a massive fire was raging just 15 miles east of my house.
 We spent several days on tenterhooks, unsure of whether we would have to evacuate or not.
 Miraculously, I did not need to evacuate.
 But many of my friends did.
 Many members of my community lost their homes.
 Some members of my community lost their lives.